microsoft/qio-samples/README.md

-# Azure Quantum optimization service samples
+# Azure Quantum optimization samples

-These samples demonstrate the use of the Azure Quantum QIO service.
+These samples demonstrate the use of quantum-inspired optimization (QIO) in the Azure Quantum service.

-Each sample is self-contained in a folder, and demonstrates how to use the QIO service to solve a problem.
+Each sample is self-contained in a folder, and demonstrates how to use the QIO solver in Azure Quantum to solve a problem.

 ## Prerequisites